the1lab/1lab/src/Cat/Displayed/Comprehension/Coproduct/VeryStrong.lagda.md

     ∐-snd x a = vstrong.inv x a
 ```

-These come with corresponding $\beta$ rules, though they are a bit
+These come with their respective $\beta$ rules, but they are slightly
-obfuscated by the fact that we are working with substitutions, not
-terms.
+obfuscated due to having to work with _substitutions_ rather than terms.

 ```agda
   opaque